signalfx/integrations/collectd-etcd/README.md

     [<img src='./img/chart-etcd-cluster-number-watchers.png' width=200px>](./img/chart-etcd-cluster-number-watchers.png)

   - **Top Watchers**: Get an overview of the members that are being requested for watching.
 Watching is memory intensive.
-The list gives information about the members and the corresponding states
+The list gives information about the members (```host:port``` information) and the corresponding states

     [<img src='./img/chart-etcd-cluster-Max-Watchers.png' width=200px>](./img/chart-etcd-cluster-Max-Watchers.png)

-  - **Top Current Latency**: Gives an overview of the followers with max current latency with the leader.
-Since raft relies on log replication throughout all the members, this is helps in flushing out followers that logo_large
+  - **Top Current Latency**: Gives an overview of the followers (```host:port```) with max current latency with the leader.
+Since raft relies on log replication throughout all the members, this is helps in flushing out followers that have max latency

     [<img src='./img/chart-etcd-cluster-top-latency.png' width=200px>](./img/chart-etcd-cluster-top-latency.png)